 When to go and how to get there

 If traveling to Venice by car, you should be aware that there are no roads, the old city is entirely built on water.
 There are two large parking lots on the mainland that serve the city: Tronchetto and Piazzale Roma.
 Vehicles can be parked here 24/7 for around €25 a day.
 A large number of ferries and vaporetti depart every few minutes from Tronchetto and Piazzale Roma headed to the old city.
 The best way to reach Venice however is by train: step off your Frecciarossa or high speed Italo train at Venezia Santa Lucia station and take public transport into the city.
 Hop on a vaporetto (public water bus) for a slow navigation along the Canal Grande to reach your lodging destination.
-Ticket booths are located along the water’s edge.
-My advice is purchasing bulk-day package tickets, since you’ll be moving around the city moslty on foot and vaporetto, and this will be more convenient (a single run on the vaporetto with luggage costs €7.50).
+My advice is purchasing bulk-day vaporetto package tickets, since you’ll be moving around the city mostly on foot and ferry, and this will be more convenient (a single run on the vaporetto with luggage costs €7.50).

 4pm – stroll exploring calli, canali and campielli